PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 import, direct conversion, and `-cotof` passed sequentially with `3 passed in 4.45s`.
 Scoped Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed affine-chain checkpoint moves `_optimize_fold_mul_add_mul_affine_chains` to `passes/affine_chain_fold.py`.
+The legacy helper distinguished constants only by the presence of tensor data, rebuilt full producer/consumer maps inside an unbounded loop, compared intermediate users as sets, mutated shared constants before all checks were known, and copied the removed intermediate ADD tensor's metadata onto the preserved final output.
+It did not validate dtype, quantization, fused activation, public boundaries, producer order, constant provenance, or the original and folded broadcast contracts.

+The new owner accepts finite, non-variable FLOAT16, FLOAT32, and FLOAT64 constants with matching array dtype and exact static tensor metadata.
+All data and output tensors must share that dtype and be unquantized, and all three binary operators must have `NONE` fused activation.
+Original static broadcast shapes and dynamic signatures are checked across all three operators; the two folded broadcasts must independently reproduce the final output contract.
+When the removed final MUL introduced a broadcast expansion, the surviving first-MUL intermediate receives the correctly expanded shape and signature.
+The final output tensor itself remains untouched, retaining its dtype, quantization, shape, signature, layouts, and ONNX provenance.

+The first-MUL and ADD constant roles are grouped before apply.
+Constants shared inside those roles are updated once; sharing with the removed final MUL is an allowed internal use.
+Any unrelated consumer receives one deterministic `_folded` clone while the original constant is preserved.
+Produced, public, variable, quantized, non-finite, mismatched, colliding, or incompatible constants reject the complete plan.
+Exact producer uniqueness, consumer multiplicity, graph order, intermediate privacy, source resolution, downstream fan-out, repeated final-output slots, and output rename are proven with one `ModelIRGraphIndex`.
+The plan is resolved again immediately before apply, the candidate scan is graph ordered and capped at 32 rewrites, pruning is success-only, and LayoutState is synchronized.
+The former 219-line lowerer helper is now a 17-line dispatcher; all three production calls pass LayoutState.

+Focused coverage contains forty-eight FLOAT16/FLOAT32/FLOAT64 numerical equivalence combinations across all operand orders and scalar/channelwise broadcasts; dynamic signatures; final broadcast expansion; constants shared within the chain or with unrelated consumers; downstream fan-out and repeated slots; candidate-only and capped execution; thirty-three transactional unsafe contracts; clone collision; and no-index preflight.
+The focused owner plus the pre-existing direct-builder characterization passed with `91 passed in 0.57s`.
+The full architecture suite passed with `180 passed in 54.55s`; eighteen selected affine direct-builder tests passed with
+`18 passed, 737 deselected in 1.45s`; TensorFlow-import-blocked import, direct
+conversion, and `-cotof` passed sequentially with `3 passed in 4.24s`.
+Scoped Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 ## Failing tests and known issues